Figure skating at the 2026 Winter Olympics – Qualification: Team event

-Next eligible NOC per event
+Top five NOCs on waitlist per discipline

-If a country rejects a quota spot, then additional quotas become available.
-A country can be eligible for one quota spot per event in the reallocation process.
-The following list was compiled after the remaining spots were allocated at the ISU Skate to Milano.
+If a country rejected a quota spot, then the additional quota became available.
+A country could be eligible for one quota spot per event in the reallocation process.
+The following list was compiled after the remaining spots were allocated at the Skate to Milano.
+Countries marked in bold with a ● accepted a reallocated quota.